dykuang/dykuang.github.io/_pages/cv.md

 {% include base_path %}

 I am currently a postdoc fellow in the Data Science and Machine Learning group of UOttawa's Math & Stats department.
-I have a broad interest in mathematical modeling and data analysis.
-My current duties includes utilizing theories from geometries/mechanics for feature extraction and developing registration/learning tools for making inferences from medical images.
+I have a broad interest in mathematical modelling and data analysis.
+My current duties includes utilizing theories from geometries and mechanics for feature extraction tasks and developing registration/learning tools for making inferences from medical images.
+I am relatively new to this field and am learning new things everyday in this promising field.

 Education
 ======